 DFD has no plans to expand into other countries.
 As one of our favourite expressions goes: We are not just another international development organization.

 We understand that in order to have the best programs, we must have strong relationships that are set in local contexts.
 Moving our program to another country (and thereby changing the political and cultural context) will not guarantee our success.

 There is enough work for us in Nicaragua.

-If you are an individual that would like to start a similar project in your own country of interest, we are more than happy to support you so please reach out.
+If you are an individual that would like to start a similar project in your own country of interest, we are more than happy to support you and share whatever we can, so please reach out.

 Do you have an Annual Report?